euguilhermegirardi/Aircnc-Mobile/README.md

 5. In localhost you can open-up the project by clickin on 'Run on...' iOS, Android or in the browser.

 Obs.
 Attention on this part.
 You may have to change the 'baseURL' in the file 'src/services/api.js' if the app doesn't run at first.
-Check the CONNECTION in the localhost in 'exp://...' on the right.
+Check the CONNECTION in the localhost in 'exp://...' on the left.

 ## Contributing